Nile cruise from Aswan to Luxor

 Jebel el Silsila

 After exploring the area, we continue to Edfu.
-We pass a particularly beautiful section of the Nile and gain insight into life on the river: cows graze on small islands, mangoes, bananas, citrus fruits and sugar cane grow in the fields, small villages lie on the banks, only the minarets or mosques rise above the palm trees.
+We pass a particularly beautiful section of the Nile and gain an insight into life on the river: cows graze on small islands, mangoes, bananas, citrus fruits and sugar cane grow in the fields, small villages lie on the banks, only the minarets or mosques rise above the palm trees.
 The Dahabeya reaches Edfu.
-Visit to the imposing temple complex with one of the best-preserved temples in Egypt.
-It was dedicated to the falcon-headed god Horus.
-The Dahabeya anchors overnight just north of Edfu.
+Visit to the imposing temple complex with one of the best preserved temples in Egypt.
+It was dedicated to the falcon-headed god Horus and was built between 237 and 57 BC during the reign of the Ptolemies.
+The temple is 137 meters long and 79 meters wide and is aligned in a north-south direction.
+Originally, a thick brick wall, which is still partially preserved today, surrounded the outer walls of the temple.
+The pylon at the southern entrance to the temple consists of two massive towers that frame the main portal.
+During the Ptolemaic period, numerous festivals were celebrated here as part of the Osiris and Horus cult.
+Just north of Edfu, the Dahabeya anchors overnight.

 The Horus Temple in Edfu